niplav/site/masturbation_and_attractiveness.md

 ### Different Settings, Clothing & Weather

+A possible objection could be that the clothes I wore might have been different in the approaching periods during & after the abstinence from masturbation.
+To counter such effects, I wore the same clothes in the two approaching periods (washing them in between, of course).
+If I had changed my clothes from one day to the other, I tried changing my clothes the same way in the second approaching period (for a similar number of approaches).

+Influences from weather were harder to control.
+During the first approaching session the weather was \_.
+During the second approaching session the weather was \_.

 ### Strawman of the Views of the NoFap Community

 Some people might claim that the view "masturbation increases physical